browserstate/history.js/README.md

 ## Notes on Compatibility

 - History.js **solves** the following browser bugs:
+	- HTML5 Browsers
-	- Chrome does not retrieve the correct state data when traversing back to the initial state
+		- Chrome 8 and 9 (fixed in 10) do not contain the correct state data when traversing back to the initial state
-	- Safari 5 and Safari iOS 4.2.1 do not fire the `onpopstate` event when the hash has changed, preventing HTML4 states from being picked up.
+		- Safari 5 and Safari iOS 4 do not fire the `onpopstate` event when the hash has changed unlike the other browsers
+		- Safari 5 and Safari iOS 4 fail to return to the correct state once a hash is replaced by a `replaceState` call / [bug report](https://bugs.webkit.org/show_bug.cgi?id=56249)
+		- Safari 5 and Safari iOS 4 sometimes fail to apply the state change under busy conditions / [bug report](https://bugs.webkit.org/show_bug.cgi?id=42940)
+		- Google Chrome 8,9,10 and Firefox 4 prior to the RC will always fire `onpopstate` once the page has loaded / [change recommendation](http://hacks.mozilla.org/2011/03/history-api-changes-in-firefox-4/)
-	- Safari iOS 4.2.1 HTML5 History API works perfectly; however the actual back buttons of the browser fail.
-As such we use the HTML4 fallback for it allowing it to work perfectly with the same API.
+		- Safari iOS 4.0, 4.1, 4.2 have a working HTML5 History API - although the actual back buttons of the browsers do not work, therefore we treat them as HTML4 browsers
+	- HTML4 Browsers
+		- Old browsers like MSIE 6,7 and Firefox 2 does not have a hashchange event
-	- MSIE 6 and 7 sometimes do not actually apply hash-changes
+		- MSIE 6 and 7 sometimes do not apply a hashchange even it was told to (requiring a second call to the apply function)
-	- Non-Opera HTML4 browsers sometimes fail when the hash is not `urlencoded`
+		- Non-Opera HTML4 browsers sometimes do not apply the hash when the hash is not `urlencoded`
 - State data will always contain the State's title and url at: `data.title` and `data.url`
 - State data and title will not persist if the page was closed then re-opened, or navigated to another website then back - this is expected/standard functionality
 - State titles will always be applied to the `document.title` if set